Last updated: 23 April 2021

 In doing so, whilst we will not take positions on our own tax matters that may create reputational risk or jeopardise our good standing with taxing authorities, we are however prepared to litigate where we disagree with a ruling or decision of a tax authority, having always first sought to resolve any disputed matters through active and transparent discussion.

-Pinsent Masons was formally assessed as a Low Risk business by HMRC as part of their regular triennial risk review process in both 2014 and 2017.
+Pinsent Masons has continuously been assessed as a Low Risk large business by HMRC as part of their regular risk review process.